Floor scrubber: Floor buffers and polishers

-Closely resembling a large upright, wide-based vacuum cleaner with handlebar controls and requiring, until familiar with the machine, two-handed steering, a floor buffer uses one or more variable-speed circular rotary brushes to dislodge dirt and dust from and apply a polished finish to flat surfaces.
+Closely resembling a large upright, wide-based vacuum cleaner with handlebar controls and requiring two-handed steering by beginners, a floor buffer uses one or more variable-speed circular rotary brushes to dislodge dirt and dust from and apply a polished finish to flat surfaces.
 They have a large, round scrubbing pad which is spun in one direction by a small motor, usually mounted directly over the center of the pad.

 Larger powered floor buffers are used in schools, hospitals, offices and public buildings.
 These have wheels and are powered to allow the user to easily move and clean items stuck on floors.
 Scaled-down versions are available for home use and often sold as hard floor cleaners.

 Floor-scrubbing robots

 Residential

 Floor-scrubbing robots are also available in a small form factor for residential applications.
 The Scooba by iRobot is one example.